ivanspasov99/golang-api/README.md

 # Summary

 ## Graph Algorithm
+**It is better to use already implemented packages which are community adopted and tested,** but I have decided to train my skills a little

-- The implementation is using maps which does no guarantee order of the topological sorting.
+The implementation is using maps which does no guarantee order of the topological sorting.
 It can be implemented with arrays or can be improved with following logic
 ```go
 // key will be used as map key